 Counselors will provide you with a safe place where you and your partner can discuss these issues.
 They can also provide suggestions on maintaining intimacy with each other or managing any sex-related side-effects of your treatment.

 Increase Your Self-Awareness

-Cancer treatment is a long and arduous journey, and you need all the strength to finish the journey strong.
-Having solid mental health is one key to making your treatment successful.
+Cancer treatment is a long and arduous journey, and patients need all the strength to finish the life threatening journey strong.
+Having solid mental health is one key to making your counseling today successful.

-Counseling can help you increase your self-awareness.
+Counseling offers group support or group counseling to increase your self-awareness among group members.
 Being mindful of your mood, feelings, thought processes, and behavior is helpful when dealing with your thoughts and emotions.

 You can analyze your thoughts if you have a strong sense of self-awareness.
 It enables you to identify thought processes that are harmful and self-destructive.

 Self-awareness helps to develop healthy coping mechanisms and break bad habits that affect your mental health.
 As you become more self-aware, you can manage your stress properly and identify your triggers and stressors.